viveksingh98/ToDoListWebApp/README.md

 	<i>a.
 Header 'todos' </i><br />
 	<i>b.
 Input TextBox 'What needs to be done?' </i><br />

-3. Verify footers information present angular2 home page <br />
+3. Verify footers information is present on angular2 home page <br />
 <ul>
 	<li><i>Double-click to edit a todo</i> </li>
 	<li><i>Created by Sam Saccone and Colin Eberhardt using Angular2</i> </li>